Up to 60% off sofas & mattresses — limited‑time deals.

 • Best pressure relief of the four for shoulders and hips

-• Stronger edge feel than typical plush foam beds
+• Stronger edge feel than we expect from most plush beds

 • Who it is best for

-• Side sleepers and back sleepers who want a softer surface
+• Side sleepers and back sleepers who prefer a softer surface

-• People who wake up sore at shoulders/outer hips
+• People who wake up sore at shoulders or outer hips

 • Couples who want plush comfort without extreme bounce